bleonheart/Lilia/documentation/docs/libraries/lia.attributes.md

 # Attributes Library

-This page documents the functions for working with character attributes.
+This page documents the functions for working with character attributes and attribute management.

 ---

 ## Overview

-The attributes library (`lia.attribs`) provides a system for managing character attributes within the Lilia framework.
-It handles loading attribute definitions from files, managing attribute data, and setting up attributes for characters.
-Attributes are used to track various character statistics and properties that can affect gameplay.
+The attributes library (`lia.attribs`) provides a system for managing character attributes in the Lilia framework.
+It handles loading attribute definitions from files, setting up attributes for characters, and managing attribute data.
+The library supports dynamic attribute loading and provides hooks for attribute setup and management.

 ---